 This is a pre-formed turban, a headdress.
 It consists of a fabric piece worn twisted or folded around the head, usually worn by bridegrooms.
 Also called Pagg.When the turban is freshly formed it is called a Pheto

-A sherwani is a very popular formal Indian wear worn by men for wedding and other functions.
+A sherwani is a very popular formal Indian wear worn by men for weddings and other functions.
 It is a knee length jacket with a band collar and center front opening with a slit at the center front bottom edge.
 It is worn over a Kurta or shirt; fitted pants or jodhpur pants are used as pants under the Sherwani.